Cruel Summer (Bananarama song): Music video

 After an exhausting morning shooting in the city in brutal August heat, the band returned to the tavern for lunch.
 They made the acquaintance of some local dockworkers, who, upon learning of their situation, shared vials of cocaine with them.
 "That was our lunch," said Fahey, who had never tried the drug before.
 "When you watch that video, we look really tired and miserable in the scenes we shot before lunch, and then the after-lunch shots are all euphoric and manic."

 The music video for the 1989 remix was a compilation of different shots from Bananarama's earlier videoclips.
 Notably missing are clips from the original 1983 video.
 Fahey is only featured in a pair of frames.
 Bananarama were unable to record a proper video for the song, because they were in the middle of a world tour at the time of its release.

+In the video, Bananarama members are depicted as working at a Texaco gas station and are picked up by a man driving a Mack truck.